 - An inverter design and components vary with requirements but following components are most commonly used in designing an inverter.

-- Microcontroller is an integral part of an inverter.
-It controls the switching of signals according to set requirements.
+- Microcontroller is the main and integral part of an inverter.
+The main working of microcontroller is to control the switching of signals according to the requirements.

 - A single microcontroller can perform multiple functions (e.g.) generating PWM for switching, controlling the protection systems etc.